JonasUlbrich495/Image-Classifier/README.md

 1. Loading and transforming the data (*file: load_data.py*)
 1. Training (*train.py*)
    1. Build the Classifier
-  1. Train and Validate the data
+   1. Train the data
    1. Save the parameters
-1. Save the data
+1. Test the data (*test.py*)